 Below is the sample of concrete material that we used for the cottage foundation.

-Below are the tree renders that we created using paid 3d models.
+Below are the tree renders that we created using paid, 3d models.

 Another critical stage of the workflow is the lighting configuration.

-This allowed us to create the following render of the sky:
+It allowed us to create the following render of the sky:

 When a 3d artist goes through all of these stages on their own (working as a freelancer, for example), the whole process becomes quite lengthy.

-However, in a professional 3D studio a project is divided among various experts, and it takes much less time to accomplish.
+However, in a professional 3D studio, a project is divided among various experts, and it takes much less time to accomplish.

 So as a result, we ended up with the following images, presenting the cottage from two different angles:

 So this was it!
 We hope you enjoyed the tutorial.
-Browse our portfolio for more or get in touch if you have a dream that you'd like to visualize!
+Browse our portfolio for more, or get in touch if you have a dream that you'd like to visualize!